KxSystems/docs/docs/ref/iterators.md

 3 5 5 4
 ```

-If the derived function is unary or ambivalent, you can also parenthesize it and apply it prefix.
+If the derived function is unary or [variadic](../basics/variadic.md), you can also parenthesize it and apply it prefix.

 ```q
 q)(count')txt             / unary function applied prefix